wrabit/computed_property/README.md

 ## Limitations

+- For now, when you set a property in an instance you should use 'sync_input()' to trigger the update; `example.sync_input('x', 1)`.
-We look for references of 'self' in the method body, so it may not cater for the situation where other methods are updating a dependency.
+- We look for references of 'self' in the method body, so it may not cater for the situation where other methods are updating a dependency.